cllckn/information-and-communication-technologies/module2/README.md

 int x = 5;
 // Operating system allocates memory for x in RAM and stores the value 5.
 ~~~

+***Best Practices and Performance Tips***

+    Use meaningful names for identifiers i.e.;variables, constants, classes, objects and methods.**
+      This improves readability and makes the program easier to maintain.

 **Primitive Types**